mosaicml/composer/docs/source/getting_started/welcome_tour.rst

             engine.run_event("batch_end")
         engine.run_event("epoch_end")

 That's it!
-Mixup will automatically run on ``"after_dataloader"``.
+Mixup will automatically run on ``"after_dataloader"`` and ``"after_loss"``.
 And thanks to all of the events being present in the training loop, we can easily start using new algorithms as well!
 For more information on events, state, and engines, check out :class:`~composer.core.event.Event`, :class:`~composer.core.state.State`, and :class:`~composer.core.engine.Engine`.